diyscif/diyscif/scif-thesis.md

     and active countermeasures to reach these limits.
 Finally it will present an example module that reaches these specifications measurably.

+    Note, this paper is limited in scope to constructive measures and does not focus on IT or organisational security measures, like encryption, security-related review/monitoring of employees, and classification levels.
+    It also does not dwell on specific countries bureaucratic protocols, but instead aims to present a unified picture of the global state of the art.

 author: "diyscif"
 date: '2021-01-01'
 title: 'SCIF Research Working Title'